 - Next, press the Enter key and you should immediately get the total number of blank cells.

-I hope that you were able to apply the methods that I showed in this tutorial on how to count cells that are not blank in excel.
+I hope that you were able to apply the methods that I showed in this tutorial on how to count cells that are not blank in Excel.
 As you can see, there are quite a few ways to achieve this.
 So wisely choose the method that suits your situation best.
 If you get stuck in any of the steps, I recommend going through them a few times to clear up any confusion.
-Lastly, to learn more excel techniques, follow our ExcelDemy website.
 If you have any queries, please let me know in the comments.